Is the new business model for publishers to be selling over-priced and under-performing services to writers?

 It may be an exaggeration to say, as Michael Levin's recent HuffPo article claimed, that publishers hate authors but it is certainly true that publishing executives and editors do not view writers as equal partners in the publishing process.

-It’s not just a T-shirt slogan when it’s reflected in terms and conditions.
-Not only do Amazon and Kobo pay our members up to 70% royalties instead of the 7% or so those of us who previously trade-published got when the discounting was done, they give us accurate, timely sales and payment reports instead of unreadable royalty statements.
-And they pay monthly instead of yearly or bi-annually.
+It's not just a T-shirt slogan when it's reflected in terms and conditions.
+Not only do Amazon and Kobo pay indie authors up to 70% royalties instead of the 7% or so those of us who previously trade-published got when the discounting was done, they give us accurate, timely sales and payment reports instead of unreadable royalty statements.
+They pay monthly instead of yearly or bi-annually.
+And they offer a non-exclusive publishing platform which allows us to retain all rights.

 “When Penguin's parent company bought ASI and folded it into Penguin, I expressed the hope that Penguin would start to clean up the problems at ASI,” says Victoria. “[To] make it more customer-friendly and transparent, as Amazon did years ago when it purchased the then-very-troubled BookSurge.
 I still hope that will happen — but I know better than to hold my breath.”